Analysis – Tensions on food and energy prices until 2024: What about Tunisia?

 The global financial institution, he added, “would always be ready to provide targeted technical and analytical assistance, primarily for the benefit of the most affected countries in terms of fiscal sustainability, food security, trade monitoring and risk management. as well as subsidy reform”.

-Nevertheless and in the absence of compensation, a report by the Arab Institute of Business Leaders (IACE) recently warned, current international cereal prices could cause a 20% increase in the price of pasta. compared to current prices.
+Nevertheless and in the absence of compensation, a report by the Arab Institute of Business Leaders (IACE) recently warned, current international cereal prices might cause a 20% increase in the price of pasta. compared to current prices.

 “It will thus be vital to enlighten public opinion as to the delicacy of the situation and its subsequent repercussions…, it will be necessary to revise eating habits, avoiding waste and, above all, putting the general interest at the expense of particular interests. “, we read in the report.